astrada/google-drive-ocamlfuse/doc/Automounting.md

     gdfuse#default  /home/$USERNAME/gdrive     fuse    uid=1000,gid=1000,user     0       0

 If `uid` and `gid` of your user are different from 1000, modify the above line accordingly.
+Note that the "user" option implies noexec, nosuid and nodev.
+To be able to execute scripts etc. in gdrive, append ",exec" to "user".

 And then you can use `mount` to mount your Google Drive.
 Maybe you will be asked for your password.